Akashg1234/Coding-Solution/README.md

     1. Each student gets one packet.
     2. The difference between the number of chocolates in the packet with maximum chocolates and packet with minimum chocolates given to the students is m        inimum.
 An efficient solution is based on the observation that to minimize the difference, we must choose consecutive elements from a sorted packet.
 We first sort the array arr[0..n-1], then find the subarray of size m with the minimum difference between the last and first elements.

+## Best Time to Buy and Sell Stock
+You are given an array prices where prices[i] is the price of a given stock on the ith day.

+You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.

+Return the maximum profit you can achieve from this transaction.
+If you cannot achieve any profit, return 0.

+Example 1:

+Input: prices = [7,1,5,3,6,4]
+Output: 5
+Explanation: Buy on day 2 (price = 1) and sell on day 5 (price = 6), profit = 6-1 = 5.
+Note that buying on day 2 and selling on day 1 is not allowed because you must buy before you sell.

+Example 2:

+Input: prices = [7,6,4,3,1]
+Output: 0
+Explanation: In this case, no transactions are done and the max profit = 0.